Make Your Next Trip Extraordinary

 Footbridge over river in tranquil forest in Belize.
 Photo: Shutterstock

-Patricia crafted a wonderful itinerary for our family of four in April 2022.
+Patricia crafted a wonderful itinerary for our family of four.
 She did a great job helping me think through how to spend our week in Belize, and explaining the options for activities and accommodation in various parts of the country.
 We spent 3 nights in the Cayó district in the west (Mayan sites, caving, canoeing) and 4 nights in Placencia on the beach.
 Her recommendations were spot-on and the tours/activities she organized were great.

 Only regret: I wish we had opted for more activity on some days—there was a lot of sitting during driving, canoeing, small-boat fishing—but it felt important when booking to keep things unstructured.
 Patricia asked all the right questions along the way.
 We had a fantastic time!” —Sarah Wigglesworth